hagarwa3/firechat/docs/index.md

 - [Download Firechat](https://github.com/firebase/firechat/releases/latest)
 - Include [jQuery](http://jquery.com/) (v1.7 or later)

 Lastly, ***Firechat requires an authenticated Firebase reference***.
-Firebase supports authenticate with either your own custom authentication system or a number of built-in providers (more on this below).
+Firebase supports authentication with either your own custom authentication system or a number of built-in providers (more on this below).

 Let's put it all together, using Twitter authentication in our example: